d-a-v-i-d-w-r-i-g-h-t/weather-dashboard/README.md

 ## Usage

-When the application is loaded the user is presented with a searh bar.
+When the application is loaded, the user is presented with a search bar.
 If any previous searches were performed, they will be loaded and clickable under the Search History heading.

 ![Screenshot on page load](assets/images/weather-dashboard-empty.png)